S. R. Srinivasa Varadhan

 Sathamangalam Ranga Iyengar Srinivasa Varadhan, (born 2 January 1940) is an Indian American mathematician and statistician.
 He is known for his fundamental contributions to probability theory and in particular for creating a unified theory of large deviations.
 He is regarded as one of the fundamental contributors to the theory of diffusion processes with an orientation towards the refinement and further development of Itô’s stochastic calculus.
-In the year 2007, he became the first Asian to win the Abel Prize.
+In the year 2007, he won the Abel Prize.

 Early life and education

 Srinivasa was born into a Hindu Tamil Brahmin Iyengar family in 1940 in Chennai (then Madras).
 In 1953, his family migrated to Kolkata.
 He grew up in Chennai and Kolkata.

 Varadhan received his undergraduate degree in 1959 and his postgraduate degree in 1960 from Presidency College, Chennai.
 He received his doctorate from Indian Statistical Institute in 1963 under C R Rao, who arranged for Andrey Kolmogorov to be present at Varadhan's thesis defence.
-He was one of the "famous four" (the others being R Ranga Rao, K R Parthasarathy, and Veeravalli S Varadarajan) in ISI during 1956–1963.
+He was one of the "famous four" (the others being Ramaswamy Ranga Rao, K R Parthasarathy, and Veeravalli S Varadarajan) in ISI during 1956–1963.